learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/02_state_and_events /assets/slide.md

 ```js
 <button>Light Mode</button>
 ```
+::: {.fragment}

 Attach an `onClick` event to the button:

 ```js
 <button onClick={() => console.log("clicked")}>Light Mode</button>
 ```

+::: {.fragment}

 We can also also refactor using a helper function:

 ```js
 const handleClick = () => console.log('clicked')